 In order to determine the best way to combat the bacteria that are causing gum disease for a specific patient is to determine what bacteria are actually present.
 We work with partners like OralDNA and Temple University for in-depth microbial testing to look for the root cause of the disease so we can find a permanent solution.

-We are fully aware that the daily treatment and removal of oral bacteria and plaque are both key strategies to maintaining a healthy mouth.
-That is why our Future of Dentistry dentists supply you and your family with proven solutions to combat periodontal disease.
+We are fully aware that the daily treatment and removal of oral bacteria and plaque are both key strategies for maintaining a healthy mouth.
+That is why our Massachusetts dentists supply you and your family with proven solutions to combat periodontal disease.

 - We treat periodontal disease based on its severity.
 If you have gingivitis (the early phase of periodontal disease), we typically perform a routine cleaning (sometimes it takes 2 visits to clear up this infection), and we recommend changes to your at-home oral care.